-- Remove or suspend use of share tables and self-service food or drink options including hot and cold food bars, salad and condiment bars, and drink stations.
+- Suspend use of share tables and self-service food or drink options including hot and cold food bars, salad and condiment bars, and drink stations.

 - Consider having staff wear masks and gloves while using point of service (POS) touch pads, replace touch pads with a scanner, or have hand sanitizer available.